np-mrd/npmrd_cross_domain_integration_docs/docs/embargo_update_breakdown.md

   - MaxLength: 9

 - compound_embargo_release_ready <a name="compounds_compound_embargo_release_ready"></a>
   - Description: Whether or not THIS COMPOUND in THIS SUBMISSION is ready to be released according any embargoes on the submission.
 If false this compound's NP-Card should be put into an embargoed (not publicly available) state.
 If true the compound's NP-Card should be made publicly available.
 If the provided compound already exists in the main database FROM A DIFFERENT SOURCE this bool should be ignored.
 If it already exists FROM THE SAME SOURCE the value should be overwritten.
+(For now) will never differ from `embargo_release_ready`.
   - Example: true
   - type: bool